emmacarli/pulsar_data_analysis_acreroad/README.md

 - Jodrell_Template_Profile_I-Q_PRESTO_Gaussian_fit.gaussians (made with PRESTO's pygaussfit.py on the template above)

 Change the paths at the beginning of the notebook to the location of the raw files from the Acre Road pulsar telescope.
-Set where the files cited above are as well as where you want your results saved.
+Set where the files cited above are located, as well as where you want your results saved.

 Add the Acre Road observatory to TEMPO's obsys.dat, and make sure no other observatories have the codes 'a' and 'AR':